 Beginning in the mid-2000s, several generic companies in Canada challenged the validity of our Zyprexa compound patent.
 In 2012, the Canadian Federal Court of Appeals denied our appeal of a lower court's decision that certain patent claims were invalid for lack of utility.
-In 2013, Apotex Inc. and Apotex Pharmachem Inc. (collectively, Apotex) brought claims against us in the Ontario Superior Court of Justice at Toronto for damages related to our enforcement of the Zyprexa compound patent under Canadian regulations governing patented drugs.
+In 2013, Apotex Inc. and Apotex Pharmachem Inc. (collectively, Apotex) brought claims against us in the Ontario Superior Court of Justice in Toronto for damages related to our enforcement of the Zyprexa compound patent under Canadian regulations governing patented drugs.
 Apotex seeks compensation based on novel legal theories under the Statute of Monopolies, Trademark Act, and common law.
 In March 2021, the Ontario Superior Court granted our motion for summary judgment, thereby dismissing Apotex's case.
 Apotex appealed that ruling to the Court of Appeal for Ontario in April 2021.
-In August 2022, the Court dismissed the appeal and in October 2022, Apotex appealed the decision.
-In April 2023, the Supreme Court of Canada denied Apotex's appeal petition, and this matter is closed.
+In August 2022, the Court dismissed the appeal and in October 2022, Apotex appealed the decision to the Supreme Court of Canada (SCC).
+In April 2023, the SCC denied Apotex's appeal petition and this matter is now closed.